 1 – Educate Yourself

 I love books.
 They’re something I can pick up in the evening when I have downtime, or grab and bring with me to appointments.
 When I traveled for work I listened to tons of audiobooks.
-Here are some of my favorite titles to help you build wealth.
+Here are some of my favorite titles that will help you build wealth.

 2 – Think Collaboration over Competition

-I’ll admit that this isn’t something that came naturally for me.
+I’ll admit that this isn’t something that came naturally for me either.
 From the beginning, we’re taught to win.
-We’re often graded on a curve and only a handful of people can get the highest grade or the biggest raise.
+We’re graded on a curve and only a handful of people can get the highest grade or the biggest raise.
 Only one team can win the sports ball trophy and only one runner comes in first in a marathon.

-But business doesn’t work this way.
-In my 20 years of experience, I learned that collaboration always wins.Your success in business isn't graded on a curve.
+But business and wealth creation don’t work this way.
+Over the last 20 year I learned that collaboration always wins.Your success in business isn't graded on a curve.
 There aren't a fixed number of A's or bonus dollars to be divided.
-That's why collaboration always wins in the long run.
+That's why collaboration always wins long-term.
 Click To Tweet

 3 – Be a Giver

-What money mindsets held you back from fulfilling your true potential?
+What belief about money has held you back from fulfilling your potential?